On the Risk of Cancelable Biometrics: Background

-\Stress{Index-of-Max (IoM)} \cite{jin2017ranking} is a ranking-based Locality Preserving Sensitive hashing technique, where a cancelable template is generated by collecting the max indexes generated by repeated random projections.
-Unlike BioHashing, an integer-valued template can be generated, which can also be easily converted into a binary vector.
-Specifically, the product of feature vector $\bm{x}$ and the randomly generated Gaussian matrices $\bm{W}$ ($K$ in (\ref{eq.cb})) are computed, the index of the max value in the product is recorded as one hash code, and finally a template of size $m$ can be generated by repeating this process $m$ times.
+\Stress{Index-of-Max (IoM)} \cite{jin2017ranking} is a ranking-based Locality Preserving Sensitive hashing technique, where a cancelable template is generated by collecting the max indices generated by repeated random projections.
+Unlike BioHashing, an integer-valued template can be generated and easily converted into a binary vector.
+Specifically, the product of the feature vector $\bm{x}$ and the randomly generated Gaussian matrices $\bm{W}$ are computed, the index of the max value in the product is recorded as one hash code, and then a template of size $m$ can be generated by repeating this process $m$ times.

-\Stress{Non-linear multi-dimensional spectral hashing (NMDSH)}~\cite{dong-IWBF-2019}, initially proposed for face template protection, is an extension of graph-based Hamming embedding~\cite{jin-PRL-2014}, where the distance between feature vectors is compared with the Hamming distance between the corresponding hash codes.
-First, the distance between vectors is computed as the affinity matrix $\bm{W}$, then the hashing problem is reduced to a binary matrix factorization of $\bm{W}$.
-The NMDSH algorithm is derived by adding a non-linearity to the original MSDH algorithm.
-Specifically, the one-dimensional eigen functions $\phi_{ij}(\bm{x}(i))$ and the corresponding eigen values $\lambda_{ij}$ are computed from the training data as shown in (1-2) in \cite{dong-IWBF-2019}, where $\phi_{ij}(\bm{x}(i))$ is the $j$-th eigen function of the $i$-th coordinate, and $\lambda_{ij}$ is the corresponding eigenvalue.
-Next the eigen values $\lambda_{ij}$ are sorted in ascending order, and the top $k$ indices are selected to construct the set $A = \{(i_1,i_1),(i_2,i_2 ), \cdots,(i_k,i_k )\}$.
+\Stress{Non-linear multi-dimensional spectral hashing (NMDSH)} \cite{dong-IWBF-2019}, initially proposed for face template protection, is an extension of graph-based Hamming embedding~\cite{jin-PRL-2014}, where the distance between feature vectors is compared with the Hamming distance between the corresponding hash codes.
+First, the distance between vectors is computed as the affinity matrix $\bm{W}$; then, the hashing problem is reduced to a binary matrix factorization of $\bm{W}$.
+The NMDSH algorithm is derived by adding a nonlinearity to the original MSDH algorithm.
+Specifically, the one-dimensional eigenfunctions $\phi_{ij}(\bm{x}(i))$ and the corresponding eigenvalues $\lambda_{ij}$ are computed from the training data as shown in (1-2) in \cite{dong-IWBF-2019}, where $\phi_{ij}(\bm{x}(i))$ is the $j$-th eigenfunction of the $i$-th coordinate, and $\lambda_{ij}$ is the corresponding eigenvalue.
+Next the eigenvalues $\lambda_{ij}$ are sorted in ascending order, and the top $k$ indices are selected to construct the set $A = \{(i_1,i_1),(i_2,i_2 ), \cdots,(i_k,i_k )\}$.
 Then, each data sample $\bm{x}$ from the test dataset is encoded as $y_{ij}(\bm{x}) = \sin (\phi_{ij}(\bm{x}))$ for all $(i,j) \in A$.
-The final output is computed as $y = q(\phi_{ij}(\bm{x}))$ where $q(\cdot)$ is a nonlinear softmod function that defined as follow:
+The final output is $y = q(\phi_{ij}(\bm{x}))$ where $q(\cdot)$ is a nonlinear softmod function defined as follows: